minh1311/PMMNM_FaceMask/README.md

 https://drive.google.com/drive/folders/1Z4Vend4D44wRYUtiSSLnu_LMeLY1evHI?usp=drive_link

 ## Authors
-This project was implemented by Nguyen Hoang Minh, Nguyen Thi Thu Thuy, Hoang Thi Sao Mai.
+This project was implemented by Nguyen Hoang Minh.

 ## Contact
 If you have any questions, suggestions, or proposals, please contact us via email at: minhnguyeny2002@gmail.com.